Mananpatel25/Text-extraction-from-images/README.md

 # Text-extraction-from-images
 Text-OCR Project made using guidance from tutorial - to extract texts in an image TextOCR requires models to perform text-recognition on arbitrary shaped scene-text present on natural images.
 TextOCR provides ~1M high quality word annotations on TextVQA images allowing application of end-to-end reasoning on downstream tasks such as visual question answering or image captioning.
+The dataset is of 7 GB and contains images with labels.Dataset is uploaded on kaggle for learning purpose.

 @inproceedings{singh2021textocr,
     title={{TextOCR}: Towards large-scale end-to-end reasoning for arbitrary-shaped scene text},